Senior Production Chef Apprenticeship Level 3

 You must be employed in a relevant role for a minimum of 30 hours per week.
-As a minimum, you should have GCSE English and Maths at grade 4 or above.
-You will also have achieved the Level 2 Production Chef apprenticeship or have substantial experience.
+As a minimum, you should have 4 GCSEs at grade 4 or above, including English and Maths.
+You must also have achieved the Level 2 Production Chef apprenticeship or have substantial experience.

 What will I study?

 This apprenticeship will give you the knowledge, skills and behaviours required to work as a Senior Production Chef and will include the following:

 - Understand and supervise the production of centrally developed menu items and dishes according to organisational specifications

 - Understand and supervise the monitoring of the correct use and maintenance of food production equipment and the procedure for dealing with misuse and malfunctions

 - Understand the importance of combining nutrient groups to produce balanced menu items and dishes